captbaritone/eel-wasm/README.md

 console.log(`x starts at 0. x:${globals.x.value}`);

-// Run a compiled EEL script and see that it ran mod.exports.ten();
+// Run a compiled EEL script and see that it ran
+// __NOTE:__ If the EEL program has no content (only whitespace/comments) the method will not be added. mod.exports.ten();
 console.log(`x Has been set to 10. x:${globals.x.value}`);